Board to vote on Stoneman Douglas superintendent’s future

 FORT LAUDERDALE, Fla.
 (AP) — A Florida school board is set to decide whether to fire its superintendent over the Marjory Stoneman Douglas High School massacre.

 The Broward County school board is scheduled to vote on Tuesday whether to dismiss Superintendent Robert Runcie.
-The measure is being pushed by member Lori Alhadeff, who was elected to the board last year after her daughter and 16 others were killed at the school.
+The effort is being pushed by member Lori Alhadeff , who was elected to the board last year after her daughter and 16 others were killed at the school.

 Alhadeff says Runcie “has a history of leadership failures.”
 She says other victims’ families also want him fired.